-- Ia Map of the Municipal area and its Wards, - la table listing the settlements contained in each Ward, - ➤ □a Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet.
+- ➤ □a table listing the settlements contained in each Ward, - ➤ □ Settlement Information Sheet for each settlement that is referred to as Settlement Development Guidelines, this sheet should be read with the relevant Map referenced on the sheet.

-- c) The Map Book consists of two maps per area with same number: - Ithe Settlement Map shows status quo analysis data, - > Ithe Spatial Development Framework Map indicate development proposals. - Ian Index of each settlement, its Map reference number, Ward Number and settlement category.
+- c) The Map Book consists of two maps per area with same number : - Ithe Settlement Map shows status quo analysis data, - Ithe Spatial Development Framework Map indicate development proposals. - Lan Index of each settlement, its Map reference number, Ward Number and settlement category.